 Recognized as one of the leading graphic artists of the modern age, Austrian designer Julius Klinger (1876–1942) transformed commercial visual culture through his innovative advertising posters, book and magazine illustrations, mass promotional campaigns, ornamental and typographical design, and brand development.
 Associated with both the Vienna Secession and Jugendstil at the turn of the twentieth century, Klinger became famous as a poster designer in Germany, eventually returning to Austria to found a studio at the outbreak of the First World War.
 He would stay in Vienna, with two short visits to the United States, until his deportation to a Minsk extermination camp, where he died in 1942.

-Julius Klinger: Posters for a Modern Age is presented in tandem with Double Vision, a contemporary installation by Austrian design studio Seite Zwei of Klinger-inspired typefaces, graphics, and colors.
-The exhibition is made possible by Dr. David and Linda Frankel and Funding Arts Network, Inc., while an accompanying book is supported by Furthermore: a program of the J. M. Kaplan Fund.
+Julius Klinger: Posters for a Modern Age was presented in tandem with Double Vision, a contemporary installation by Austrian design studio Seite Zwei of Klinger-inspired typefaces, graphics, and colors.
+The exhibition was made possible by Dr. David and Linda Frankel and Funding Arts Network, Inc., while an accompanying book was supported by Furthermore: a program of the J. M. Kaplan Fund.